 Germany

 A handshake is the standard greeting, and eye contact indicates honesty.
-Use titles and last names, such as "Dr. Schmidt," until trust is established.
+Use title and surname titles, such as "Dr. Schmidt", until a relationship of trust is established.

-Punctuality, directness, and efficiency are valued.
-Meetings have clear agendas and little small talk.
+Emphasis on punctuality, directness and efficiency.
+The meeting has a clear agenda and is free from small talk.
 Business relationships are built on professional competence rather than personal relationships.

 Food culture

-Business lunches are more common than dinners.
-Knife and fork are always in hand during meals.
-In formal occasions, you usually need to wait for the host to invite you to start dining.
+Business lunch is more common than dinner.
+The knife and fork do not leave the hand when eating.
+Formal occasions usually need to wait for the host to invite the start of the meal.

-Business gifts are not common, but small meeting gifts or company souvenirs are appropriate.
-Red roses have a romantic meaning and are not suitable for business occasions.
+Business gifts are not common, but small meeting gifts or corporate souvenirs are appropriate.
+Red roses have romantic connotations and are not suitable for business occasions.

 法国